kubernetes/community/keps/sig-auth/0014-dynamic-audit-configuration.md

 [provisioned](https://github.com/kubernetes/apiserver/blob/master/pkg/server/config.go#L536) allowing for the proper feature gating.

 #### Policy Enforcement
 This addition will move policy enforcement from the main handler to the backends.
+The policy object is a scoped down version of the V1 Policy object, further filtering will be done in a proxy.
+This has been done because how we handle policy may change in the future.
 From the `withDynamicAudit` handler, the full event will be generated and then passed to the backends.
 Each backend will copy the event and then be required to drop any pieces that do not conform to its policy.
 A new sink interface will be required for these changes called `EnforcedSink`, this will largely follow suite with the existing sink but take a fully formed event and the authorizer attributes as its parameters.
-It will then utilize the `LevelAndStages` method in the policy [checker](https://github.com/kubernetes/apiserver/blob/master/pkg/audit/policy/checker.go) to enforce its policy on the event, and drop any unneeded sections.
+It will then utilize the `LevelAndStages` method in the policy
+[checker](https://github.com/kubernetes/apiserver/blob/master/pkg/audit/policy/checker.go) to enforce its policy on the event, and drop any unneeded sections.
 The new dynamic backend will implement the `EnforcedSink` interface, and update its state based on a shared informer.
 For the existing backends to comply, a method will be added that implements the `EnforcedSink` interface.